erlscripten/erlscripten/README.md

 ![](images/logo_banner.png)
 # Erlscripten – Erlang to PureScript transpiler!

-Erlscripten (sic not Emscripten!) is a source to source transpiler capable of converting most Erlang codebases into semantically equivalent [PureScript](https://purescript.org) projects.
-PureScript is a strongly and statically typed functional language heavily inspired by Haskell which compiles down to JavaScript.
+Erlscripten (sic not Emscripten!) is a source-to-source transpiler capable of converting most Erlang codebases into semantically equivalent [PureScript](https://purescript.org) projects.
+PureScript is a strongly and statically typed functional language heavily inspired by Haskell, which compiles down to JavaScript.
 Taking PureScript as an intermediary step, Erlscripten allows you to take your existing Erlang application and easily ship it out to JavaScript users – your Erlang code can now run safely in the browser – enabling